maconard/RIOT_leader-election/README.md

 2. `install_topology.sh` - a simple script that moves the output file from the topology generator to the desvirt working directory.

+### Command Line Arguments

+$1: the topology.xml file to install for desvirt

 Sample Use
 ==========